Tiny AVR Programmer Hookup Guide

 To install the driver, you’ll need to first open up the Device Manager.
 From the Control Panel, go to the System and Security section, click System, and click on Device Manager.
 (Alternatively you can Run devmgmt.msc).

 In the Device Manager, open up the LibUSB-Win32 Devices tree and you should find a USBTinyProgrammer with a yellow warning triangle hovering over the icon.
+This also may be located in “Other devices > Unknown device.

 Right-click on the USBTinyProgrammer device, and select Update Driver Software…